HOLMESsamuel/magic-sandbox/README.md

 -   Backend: FastAPI - A modern, fast web framework for building APIs with Python.
 -   Frontend: Vite.js - A frontend build tool that significantly improves the frontend development experience.
+-   Frontend: Vue.js - A frontend framework that is integrated with vite
 -   Containerization: Docker - Used to containerize both frontend and backend services, ensuring easy deployment and consistent environments.
 -   Orchestration: Docker Compose - Used for defining and running multi-container Docker applications.
 -   Webscraping: Beautiful Soup is a Python package for parsing HTML and XML documents.
 It creates a parse tree for parsed pages that can be used to extract data from HTML.